Blog

 As a result, all energy reserves are drawn toward the situation, preventing their use in parts of the brain that would otherwise facilitate memory, learning, and a clearer understanding.
 Naturally, an acute stress response lowers our ability to think rationally and heightens our ability to physically react – the components of a typical “fight or flight” response.

 In order to remember something accurately, we need to have the hippocampus and a few other brain areas functioning optimally.
-These tend to be impaired when there are high levels of corticoids present[20], however, an acute stress can also promote long-term memory formation and learning from exposure to danger.
+These tend to be impaired when there are high levels of corticoids present[20], however, acute stress can also promote long-term memory formation and learning from exposure to danger.

 Many will agree that 2020 has been a particularly stressful year for humanity, perhaps highlighting now the need more than ever for us to acknowledge the health risks associated with modern day living and to do something constructive about it!

-How Stress Chemically Breeds Both Intelligence and not.
+How Stress Chemically Breeds Both Intelligence and Not.

 Stress regulation seems to be a substantially under-appreciated part of cultivating intelligence.